This post may include affiliate links that earn us a small commission.

 I have made mayo many times using a variety of methods.
 I find making mayo using a stick blender is the best method.
 This technique is FOOL-PROOF.
 You can not go wrong with this.
 Get creamy mayo each time.

 The conventional method is to whisk manually or use a food processor.
-If you use those, you have to drizzle or add a little bit of oil ( a teaspoon at a time) while the mixture emulsifies.
-The real trick here is to let the increasing mixture get emulsified and maintain the suspension when more oil is added.
+If you use those, you must drizzle or add some oil ( a teaspoon at a time) while the mixture emulsifies.
+The trick here is to let the increasing mixture emulsify and maintain the suspension when more oil is added.

 So what is the risk?
 Many times, the mayo may split while you do this.
 Once it does, the entire mixture is wasted.
 And this happens more time than many cooks let know.

-Using the stick blender method, you do not have to play slowly with the oil.
+You do not have to play slowly with the oil using the stick blender method.
 Just add all the ingredients and start blending.
 That saves time and effort.

 It takes six bursts and a minute and a half to get the emulsion.
 What can be easier and quicker than this?

 Congratulations!
-You got the job done without taking the trouble and care of drizzled oil.
+You did the job without taking the trouble and care of drizzled oil.
 You get this right every time.

 - Whole eggs – We are going to use the yolks and whites together.
 You can buy raw eggs or pasteurized ones.

-- Olive Oil - Get a good quality refined extra-virgin olive oil because you are going to eat that.
+- Olive Oil – Get good quality refined extra-virgin olive oil because you will benefit from the taste and flavor.
 Plus, refined oils will not have a strong or rancid taste that will break up the mayo.
-You can use other neutral flavored and refined oils like avocado, sunflower or canola oils.
+You can use other neutral-flavored and refined oils like avocado, sunflower, or canola.

-- Dijon Mustard - Added for both flavor and to keep the emulsion stable.
+- Dijon Mustard – Added for both flavors and to keep the emulsion stable.

 - Salt – Brings out the flavors of the mayo.